 To register your Ubuntu clients, you need a bootstrap repository.
 By default, bootstrap repositories are automatically created, and regenerated daily for all synchronized products.
-You can manually create the mgr-create-bootstrap-repo
+You can manually create the bootstrap repository from the command prompt, using this command:

-For more information on registering your clients, see [ Client-configuration > Registration-overview > ].
+For more information on registering your clients, see [Client-configuration > Registration-overview >].